-Crete, an island renowned for its natural beauty and diverse landscapes, speckled with mountain ranges and dotted with caves.
+Crete, an island in Greece, is renowned for its natural beauty and diverse landscapes, speckled with mountain ranges and dotted with caves.
 The most dramatic features though are the spectacular gorges that cut through the mountains and spill out to sea.
 The rugged interior is interspersed with vast plateaus and fertile plains.
 The east boasts Europe's only palm-tree forest beach and the south coast has some of the most stunning beaches and isolated coves.

 Most visitors come to Crete directly by plane, especially by charter.
 There are however a number of other options.

 Car hire or taxi transfer: There is an excellent road network on Crete and once out of the main towns, the roads open into wide lanes with spectacular views around every corner.

 Agni Travel can provide a hire car to meet you at any of Crete's airports or arrange a taxi transfer to your accommodation.
 Of course, detailed driving instructions are provided for all Agni Travel properties